 Machine wash gloves, jackets, shirts, and bibber pants in cold water on the gentle or delicate cycle.
 (You may use “Spray and Wash” or other non-chlorine stain removers before washing, if needed.)

 Hang to dry IMMEDIATELY.

 Once completely dry, hang all pieces of your uniform on a hanger and place inside your garment bag.
-Place gauntlets and gloves in the outside pocket of your garment bag.
+Place gloves in the outside pocket of your garment bag.

 DO NOT… …soak uniforms, as this causes damage to the buttons …dry uniform pieces in the dryer …use bleach or any other chlorine cleaners

 Would you like to be able to carpool to rehearsals / other band functions?
 Are you a driving upperclassman that would like to help underclassmen?
 Please complete the Google Form below to have your information added, or go to forms.gle/wizA9TCCtPzJWzFf7

 The information will be compiled into a Google map, which will be posted to a SECURE part of the AEB website, that requires a password to access.